Ice-skating at Bryant Park. Photo: Brittany Petronella

 Where: 131-04 Meridian Rd., Flushing

 Price: Weekdays $8, holidays and weekends $12 (starting at 7pm Friday); skate rental $6

 This architecturally breathtaking arena hosts it all, from hockey games to private skating lessons and events such as Halloween parties, where locals show up in costume and take turns whirling around the rink.

 Where: 3080 Arthur Kill Rd., Tottenville

-Staten Island’s only year-round ice-skating rink offers open ice hockey games and private skating lessons, though public skating hours are somewhat limited; those sessions take place Friday evenings, Saturday afternoons and evenings and Sunday afternoons, as well as most holidays.
+Staten Island’s only year-round ice-skating rink offers open ice-hockey games and private skating lessons, though public skating hours are somewhat limited; those sessions take place Friday evenings, Saturday afternoons and evenings and Sunday afternoons, as well as on most holidays.